 Governmental accounting principles require that financial reports include two different perspectives - the government-wide perspective and the fund-based perspective.
-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the primary government.
+The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the primary government and its component units, as applicable.
 The government-wide financial statements are presented on the economic resources measurement focus and the full accrual basis of accounting.
 Property taxes are recognized as revenue in the year for which they are levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
 The statements also present a schedule reconciling these amounts to the modified accrual-based presentation found in the fund-based statements.

 The statement of activities demonstrates the degree to which the direct expenses of a given function or segment are offset by program revenue.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
-Program revenue includes: (1) charges to customers or applicants for goods, services, or privileges provided and (2) operating grants and contributions.
-Taxes and other items not properly included among program revenue are reported instead as general revenue.
+Program revenue includes: (1) charges to customers or applicants for goods, services, or privileges provided; (2) operating grants and contributions; and (3) capital grants and contributions, including special assessments.
+Taxes, unrestricted intergovernmental receipts, and other items not properly included among program revenue are reported instead as general revenue.

-For the most part, the effect of interfund activity has been removed from these statements.
+As a general rule, the effect of interfund activity has been removed from the government-wide financial statements.

 Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
-Major individual governmental funds are reported as separate columns in the fund financial statements.
+Major individual governmental funds and major individual enterprise funds, if any, are reported as separate columns in the fund financial statements.